abbas-taher/wordladder-search-problem/README.md

     >>> print (pattern3, wl.counts(pattern3))
       *** False

-Note that our pattern matching method returns all matching characters as '\*' and the remaining those taken from the right word - i.e. the word we are trying to transform to).
+The pattern matching method **doMatch** returns all matching characters as '\*' and the remaining ones from the right word - i.e. the word we are trying to transform to).
+The **counts** method simply returns *True* when only one character does not match.
+It does so by counting the number of '\*' in the given pattern.

+### v1.
+Simple Recursion

+So far we have not done any search, so lets add this code to our class which not looks as follows: